-Stable Lives (SL) is a Community Interest Company based at Parbold Equestrian Centre (PEC).
+Stable Lives (SL) is a charity based at Parbold Equestrian Centre (PEC).
 Born out of personal experience volunteers at Stable Lives recognise the devastating effect that Post Traumatic Stress Disorder and Mental Health Trauma can have on an individual and their family.

 Courses are run by a team of volunteers who bring elite level qualifications from the equine, education and medical professions.
 Feedback from course participants note the feeling of empowerment, enlightenment and hope for the future.
 We run our courses with both the individual and their families in mind.
 Our aim is to equip the whole family with initially respite services then moving into structured rehabilitation into reconnection into society as a team rather than a group of people in crisis.